-Ever felt like you’re not performing well in the bedroom or not ‘good in bed’?
+Ever felt like you’re not performing well in the bedroom or not ‘good in bed’ or wondered simply how to be good in bed?
 If yes, then you’re not alone.
 Sadly, this is a concern faced by many and can actually distract you from enjoying sex.
 It’s important to remember that rather than thinking about what you ‘should be’ doing, good sex is about the pleasure both you and your partner will experience.

 Don’t assume your partner should know what you enjoy sexually.
 Show them by moving their hand to where you want to be touched, or tell them.
 They might even find it a real turn-on to hear you say the words.
 Be encouraging when you are enjoying the touch.
 Expecting your partner to work it out can lead to frustration and disappointment.

 Don’t wait for the moment to come to you; make it happen.
 Sexual desire doesn’t necessarily spontaneously happen (particularly in long-term relationships), so you need to set things up, to help to get you in the mood for sex.
 Take a relaxing bath or shower and awaken your bodily senses by noticing the temperature, texture and pressure of the water on your skin.
 Set up the room with scented candles and soft lighting.
 Banish distractions like mobile phones, screens and other devices.
 Scheduling in sex with your partner can be part of the foreplay, allowing you to look forward to it.

 Not only can masturbating boost your sexual desire, but it can also make sex more exciting.
 This is because masturbation can help you become more aware of what turns you on sexually.
 What you find arousing can change over time, so this self-exploration and sexual discovery will continue to evolve as you get older.